tmtxt/tmtxt.github.com/_posts/2014-08-23-setup-emacs-as-an-sql-database-client.md

 There are many helpful key bindings in SQL interactive mode.
 You can use the describe function feature in Emacs (C-h f) to view the documentation of `sql-interactive-mode`.
-Some important key to remember are
+Some important keys to remember are

 - `comint-previous-matching-input-from-input` and
   `comint-next-matching-input-from-input` to traverse through the input history